Costa Rica Has Changed. Here's Why It Still Belongs in Your Decision.

 The US-Costa Rica Moment

-What the current US political climate has given the expat conversation is a new edge on an old question.
+What the current US political climate has added to the expat conversation is a new edge on an old question.
 Americans who were curious before are now actively looking.
-Some of them are asking, for the first time, what it actually means to live somewhere with functioning institutions — a government that does not oscillate violently between administrations, a judiciary that operates without televised drama, a press that covers the government without being framed as the enemy.
+Some of them are asking, for the first time, what it actually means to live somewhere with functioning institutions: a government that does not oscillate violently between administrations, a judiciary that operates without televised drama, a press that covers the government without being framed as the enemy.
 Costa Rica abolished its military in 1948 and redirected that budget into education and healthcare.
 That decision compounded over seventy-five years.
 The results are visible in the country's press freedom rankings, its healthcare infrastructure, and its political continuity record.

 The Stability Case — And Why It Carries More Weight Than It Used To

-The US State Department maintains a Level 1 travel advisory for Costa Rica — Exercise Normal Precautions, the highest-confidence designation available.
+The US State Department maintains a Level 1 travel advisory for Costa Rica: Exercise Normal Precautions, the highest-confidence designation available.
 That puts it in company with Japan, Iceland, and Switzerland.
-It is a different analytical universe from the state-by-state reading required to navigate a Mexico travel advisory, and for Americans making their first international move who have not yet learned how to parse geographic risk data, that clarity matters.
+It is a different analytical universe from the state-by-state reading required to navigate a Mexico travel advisory, and for Americans making their first international move who have not yet learned to parse geographic risk data, that clarity matters.

 What Things Actually Cost — The Honest Version